raul23/parsing-wikipedia/README.rst

 `:information_source:`

- - The methods used for extracting the DOB and DOD are explained in `Part 3 <#part-3-get-the-dob-and-dod>`_
+ - The methods used for extracting the DOB and DOD are explained in `Part 3 <#part-3-get-the-dob-and-dod>`_.
  - All methods 2-6 are used for extracting both the DOB and DOD.
 However, `method 1 <#method-1-bday-simplest>`_ is only used for extracting the DOB.
+ - The same method is used for extracting the birthplace and deathplace, as explained in `Part 4 <#part-4-get-the-birth-and-death-places>`_.

 `:star:` In the following, I will be explaining the most important parts of the script.